GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

 ===================

-pyqtdeploy is a tool that, in conjunction with other tools provided with Qt, enables the deployment of PyQt5 applications.
+pyqtdeploy is a tool that, in conjunction with other tools provided with Qt, enables the deployment of PyQt5 applications written with Python v3.x.
 It supports deployment to desktop platforms (Linux, Windows and OS/X) and to mobile platforms (iOS, Android and Windows RT).

 pyqtdeploy works by taking the individual modules of a PyQt5 application, freezing them, and then placing them in a Qt resource file that is converted to